NicolaiRidani/django-cms/docs/core-principals/integrating-django-applications/apphooks.rst

 You may require the same application to behave differently in different locations on your site.
 For example, the Olympic Records application may be required to publish athletics results at one location, but cycling results at another, and so on.

-An :ref:`apphook configuration <apphook_configurations>` class allows the site editors to create multiple configuration instances that specify the behaviour.
+An :ref:`apphook_configurations` class allows the site editors to create multiple configuration instances that specify the behaviour.
 The kind of configuration available is presented in an admin form, and determined by the application developer.